AztecProtocol/aztec-packages/yellow-paper/docs/public-vm/bytecode-validation-circuit.md

 2. three parameter columns that define either literal values or memory indexes
 3. three "flag" columns that define metadata associated with each parameter (e.g. whether the parameter a should be interpreted as a literal value or a memory index, or an indirect memory index)

-To both minimize the amount of information used to _define_ a given AVM program, the AVM posesses an additional column that describes the _packed_ opcode. i.e. the integer concatenation of all 6 of the above column values.
+To both minimize the amount of information used to _define_ a given AVM program, the AVM possesses an additional column that describes the _packed_ opcode. i.e. the integer concatenation of all 6 of the above column values.
 We define this column via the vector of field elements $\mathbf{op} \in \mathbb{F}^n$ (where $n$ is the number of opcodes in the program). $\mathbf{op}$ is defined as the _column representation_ of an AVM program.

 ## Packed bytecode representation